Article

 Retire and return

-• Staff who have reached the minimum pension age may leave NHS employment, claim their pension benefits and later decide to return to NHS employment.
-Staff have the option to join the 2015 Scheme on returning to work in the NHS, if they wish.
+• Staff who have reached the minimum pension age may leave NHS employment, claim all of their pension benefits and return to NHS employment.
+Staff have the option to join the 2015 Scheme on returning to work in the NHS, and carry on building up more pension if they wish.

 • Name: Susan Age: 57 role and band: project manager, band 7